 Polyaenus also reports that Artemisia the conqueror once set her sights upon the ancient city of Latmus.
 Rather than set siege to the city with countless warriors, she instead planned a cunning rouse.
 The Queen of Caria positioned her soldiers into hiding near the city entrance.
 At the same time a great festival was prepared approximately one kilometer away from the city.
 A great festival was had, several sacrifices were offered and countless musicians and entertainers created a grand procession.

-It was during the second Persian invasion of mainland Greece, that Artemisia gained a significant amount of…fame?
-That might not be the right word.
-Certainly she gained a great level of Xerxesnotoriety.
-Artemisia joined with the Persian King, Xerxes (a historical figure who barely resembles the character from the movie “300”) and she immediately became something of an insult to the Athenians.
+It was during the second Persian invasion of mainland Greece, that Artemisia gained a significant amount of, if not fame, then notoriety.
+Artemisia joined with the Persian King, Xerxes and she immediately became something of an insult to the Athenians.